Fujifilm X-T5 vs Nikon Z6III – Real-World Comparison from Someone Who Actually Owns Both

 Fujifilm gives you the option to go small.
 33mm 1.4WR (left) and Fuji 35mm f2

-On paper, the weight difference between the two cameras isn’t huge, especially when you start pairing the XT5 with Fuji’s red badge primes or the Z6III with Nikon’s 1.8 S-line primes like the 35mm and 50mm.
+On paper, the weight difference between the two cameras isn’t huge, especially when you start pairing the XT5 with Fuji’s red badge primes or the Z6III with Nikon’s 1.8 S-line primes like the 35mm, 50mm and 85mm which I reviewed recently.
 In the hand, though, the XT5 feels lighter and more compact.
 When I shoot with the XT5, I feel more like a traveller enjoying photography.
 With the Z6III, I feel more like I’m in “work mode.”
 Neither is heavy — the Z6III is still far more compact and manageable than something like my Z8 or GFX100S — but they do carry themselves differently.

 The Nikon Z 50mm f/1.8 S next to the Fujifilm 23mm f/1.4 WR on a black background.